|Title||Start Date - End Date||City, State|

 |04/22/10 - 04/25/10||Chicago, IL|

-Join us in the Windy City for a world-class program of panels, workshops, field trips and classes certain to deepen your knowledge of today's hot-button health issues.
+More than 500 people joined us in the Windy City for a world-class program of panels, workshops, field trips and classes planned to improve journalists' knowledge of today's hot-button health issues.
 Attendees tell us they went home with story ideas, had the chance to meet sources, strengthened their reporting skills and attend breaking newsmaker events.
 There were plenty of opportunities to network with other journalists.

 • Peter Pronovost, M.D., Ph.D., professor, Johns Hopkins University Quality and Safety Research Group, will be this year's keynote speaker.

 Freelance PitchFest: Writers meet with editors and pitch story ideas

 A series of sessions to help you understand health reform and explain it to your audience.

 Join us in Seattle for AHCJ's annual conference, featuring dozens of experts and top journalists.